Skip to content

 Marsa AlamBest Egyptian Destinations

 Marsa Alam is a town in south-eastern Egypt, located on the western shore of the Red Sea.
-Like Sharm El Sheikh and Hurghada, it has its own airport, so it is easily accessible, which contributed to the high increase in tourism that it witnessed in the last few years.
+Like Sharm El Sheikh and Hurghada, it has its own airport, so it is easily accessible, contributing to the high increase in tourism it witnessed in the last few years.

-Among the many interesting sites in Marsa Alam is Wadi El-Gemal Protected Area, covering more than 60km, where you can enjoy hiking, swimming, diving, and bird watching.
-Wadi Lahami Lagoon is also a great place for some diving and kite-surfing.
+Among the many exciting sites in Marsa Alam is the Wadi El-Gemal Protected Area, covering more than 60km, where you can enjoy hiking, swimming, diving, and bird watching.
+Wadi Lahami Lagoon is also an excellent place for diving and kite surfing.

 Film Locations in Italy: Cities and Landscapes